 Women between the ages of 21 and 29 should have Pap tests every three years, and HPV testing is recommended for those who receive abnormal Pap test results.

-How are STDs treated?
+How are STIs treated?

 Yale’s Center for Interdisciplinary Research on AIDS (CIRA) is New England's only National Institute of Mental Health-funded AIDS research center.
-CIRA brings together scientists from 25 disciplines to support research that combines behavioral, social and medical approaches to HIV prevention and treatment.
+CIRA brings together scientists from 25 disciplines to support research that combines behavioral, social, and medical approaches to HIV prevention and treatment.